ganeshdevops552/devopsproject/README.md

 # devopsproject
-This is new build for cdebuildn ldnfl knd
+This is new build for cdebuildn ldnfl knd for jenkins